Need to come up with a creative Valentines card that your kids can help make? Create these easy sucker Valentines card flowers for a colorful bouquet.

 You need 6-8 paper hearts to make each of these Valentines card flowers, so get ready for some cutting fun.

 First, measure and cut a 3 inch strip of construction paper.
 Fold this in half so that it is 1 1/2 inches wide.
-Draw half hearts on the paper.
+Draw half hearts on the paper with a pencil.
 (I was able to get three out of each strip).
-Cut each half heart out.
+Cut each half heart out with the scissors.

 You can use whatever color combinations you want or you can make the flower all one color.
 It is totally up to you.